All Episodes

 This is why Republicans cannot be cowed.

-All this is is an attempt to shut up any criticism of Obama.
+All this is, is an attempt to shut up any criticism of Obama.

-The Democrats know his weaknesses, like I told you yesterday.
+The Democrats know his weaknesses.

-The uh the superdelegates, they know what they face.
+Like I told you yesterday, the superdelegates, they know what they face.

-There's a guy in Canada who wrote an analysis almost as good as mine uh yesterday on the outcome in Pennsylvania.
+There's a guy in Canada who wrote an analysis almost as good as mine yesterday on the outcome in Pennsylvania.

-He said basically the superdelegates know they're going to be committing murder.
+He said, basically, the superdelegates know they're going to be committing murder.

-Politically, they have to kill one.
+Politically, they're going to kill one.

-Um look, I want to know which Republican candidates he's helping as he crisscrosses the country.
+Look, I want to know which Republican candidates he's helping as he crisscrosses the country.

-Now I know it's early.
+Now, I know it's early.

 Senator McCain has to know the numbers.

-It's a disaster in terms of the number of seats the Democrats pick up in both.
+The numbers, pre-election polls, House and Senate, it's a disaster in terms of the number of seats the Democrats pick up in both.

 Five to seven, maybe eight in the Senate.

-All that means the Republicans that are retiring in the House and Senate, the numbers are huge.
+The Republicans that are retiring in the House and Senate, the numbers are huge.

 Some people are speculating Democrats may pick up another 30, 35 seats in the House of Representatives in November.